 Who should I ask to write my letters of reference?

 This will depend on if you are applying for internships or residencies.
-Letters for a residency need to be stronger as programs are going to choose and train you for 3 years (for most residencies), versus 1 year for an internship.
+Letters for residency need to be stronger as programs are going to choose and train you for 3 years (for most residencies), versus 1 year for an internship.
 This doesn’t mean that you don’t need strong letters for internships, simply that letters are evaluated differently.
-Also – who should write the letters – ie for an internship it is ideal to have someone in your field of interest but not required, while for residency you should have at least one or two.
+Also – who should write the letters – ie., for an internship it is ideal to have someone in your field of interest but not required, while for residency you must have at least one or two.

 You should identify people that will write you a letter in strong support of your application.
 For this to happen, you’ll want to work closely with a faculty member and let them know in advance what your goals are.
 Don’t wait until the end of the rotation to let them know!
 You want them to pay close attention to your abilities, client communication, knowledge base, paperwork, etc. This will increase the chances of a good letter.